Cleaning the Reef in Oracabessa, Jamaica

 I was lucky enough to pull into Fisherman’s bay on a sailboat where we anchored for four days.
 Initially unsure whether outsiders were welcome in this small cove we were met by ‘Di Enforsa’ the patrol boat and advised where to anchor.

-When we had paddled to land word had spread of the new visitors and we were given a traditional Jamaican welcome of ‘Wa-gwaan, where you from…’ and a unique handshake (which we are well practiced at after two months, and clearly boosts our street cred!).
+When we had paddled to the land word had spread of the new visitors and we were given a traditional Jamaican welcome of ‘Wa-gwaan, where you from…’ and a unique handshake (which we are well-practiced at after two months, and clearly boosts our street cred!).